Great Wall Fresh is a restaurant, guest house and Chinese country home in Chenjiapu, a peaceful village beside a

 3. Yanqing Train Station

 Chen family pick up: 80 RMB one way one car if eating at Great Wall Fresh, add 20 yuan per person if no dining

 4. Yanqing Bus Station

 Take the 919快 (919 Express) bus from Deshengmen Bus Station to Yanqing.
 There is a direct express bus that has no stops between Deshengmen and Yanqing which is the best way to go.
-Exit the bus at Jing Zhang Lukou Bei (京张路口北), the last stop.
+Exit the bus at Dafutuo(大浮沱).
+It is the third stop.
 It also takes one and a half hours.
+You can show (德胜门-大浮沱) to the driver.

 Bus ticket: 16 yuan per person one way

 Chen family pickup: 80 RMB one way one car if eating at Great Wall Fresh, add 20 yuan per person if no dining

 1. Take the G6 also called Jingzang Expressway (京藏) and head for Badaling (note: this road used to be called Badaling Expressway 八达岭高速).
 You can get onto the Jingzang Expressway from the Second Ring Road at Deshengmen, or from the northern section any of the ring roads.